nordicenergy/ICO-STO-Platform/README.md

 https://drive.google.com/open?id=1qjK4TP0lzUG-0L676_Y2Nw2YqpPylc4C

-# Nordic Energy - ICO & STO Token Sale Platform

-is a fully compliant security and utility token issuance platform with a post-token issuance our community, projects and company management, without any clouds and risk of trust to third party.
-Keep all private keys on your side (“NoWallet-NoHack”) with KYC services and stay in safe on legal field.
+# Platform for Launching ICO/STO Token Sales

+### Platform with features required to launch and manage the our token sales and community management:

+Token Sale Dashboard is a unique platform which allows to conducting ICO/STOs, pre-sales, token sales, and crowdfunding campaigns through automating processes and introducing business models in all four essential ICO/STO components: Technology solution, Legal solution, Business and Marketing solutions.

-#### 1. Token sale platform and statistics (dashboard) panel to track Nordic Energy ICO & STO’s progress.
+#### Token sale platform and statistics (dashboard) panel to track Nordic Energy (ICO/STO) token sales progress

-#### 2  Ready-to-use smart contract, issuance and distribution of multiple tokens.
-Platform helps contributor and investor´s to purchase tokens very easily, manage and receive them securely.
+ICO/STO dashboard where you can track how the process goes, and allows you to be informed about the token sale process, account balance, blockchain transactions, raised funds and etc..

+##### Featuring:

+# Investor Dashboard

+- Intuitive and designed to offer the best user experience for the investors

+# Admin Dashboard

+- All-in-One features to launch and manage our token sales.